Fluphenazine Drug Level (Blood)

 may help you think more clearly.
 It also improves social exchanges, paranoia, and

-disposition.
+mood.
 It can also help reduce involuntary movement related to Huntington chorea.
+The

-The medicine can take up to 6 weeks before it starts to work.
+medicine can take several weeks before it starts to work.

-Fluphenazine also has potentially severe side effects and should be taken with caution.
+Fluphenazine has side effects that can be severe, and it should be taken with caution.